 The sacral region of your body also receives a lot of strain due to extended sitting time.
 This is the area that occurs at the end of the spine, just right above your buttocks.

-This is why easing back strains is one of the purported benefits of a standing desk.
+This is why easing back strains is one of the purported advantage of a standing desk.
 That’s because when you stand, you can spread your weight more evenly throughout your body.
 So long as you have a proper standing posture, your legs and the balls of your feet should bear most of your weight.

 3. May Help Reduce Neck Pains